qodNils/ucextras/README.md

 # ucextras
-UC Extras is a usefull mod for [UnicaCity.de](https://forum.unicacity.de)
+UC Extras is a useful mod for [UnicaCity.de](https://forum.unicacity.de)